rsmit-quintor/simplecalculator/README.md

 ## Start up
 * Run mvn spring-boot:run in the backend directory and npm start in the frontend directory.
+* Go to http://localhost:4200 to control the application.

 ## Testing
 * Run mvn test in the backend directory and npm test in the frontend directory.